What is Just-in-Time (JIT)?

 What challenges are associated with JIT implementation?

-Implementing JIT presents several challenges:
+Implementing just in time in inventory management presents several challenges:

-• Minimal Buffer: Operating with minimal inventory provides little cushion for unexpected changes in demand or supply disruptions.
+- Minimal Buffer: Operating with minimal inventory provides little cushion for unexpected changes in demand or supply disruptions.

-• Vulnerability to Disruptions: JIT systems can be highly vulnerable to disruptions in the supply chain, such as natural disasters, strikes, or transportation failures.
+- Vulnerability to Disruptions: JIT systems can be highly vulnerable to disruptions in the supply chain, such as natural disasters, strikes, or transportation failures.

 How can companies effectively implement JIT?